-- Prove or disprove assumptions and ideas before and during design
+- Prove or disprove assumptions and ideas before and during the design

 While UX researchers have borrowed techniques from academic research, scientific research (particularly psychology), many forms of UX research are unique to the field.
-The main goal of UX research is to articulate the needs of the user during the design process, forming the basis of user-centric design (human-centered design).
+UX research aims to articulate the user’s needs during the design process, forming the basis of user-centric (human-centered) design.

 To understand how UX design and UX research work together, let’s break down the UX design process:

-First, the UX design process attempts to understand why the user would use a product, then what actions the users take with the product (its functionality), and finally how to create that functionality with the best possible experience.
+First, the UX design process attempts to understand why the user would use a product, what actions the users take with the product (its functionality), and finally, how to create that functionality with the best possible experience.
 The UX design process leverages UX research in every stage of development.

-UX research and UX design each involve specialized skills in business / user analysis, information architecture, wireframing, prototyping, design, and soft skills.
+UX research and UX design involve specialized skills in business/user analysis, information architecture, wireframing, prototyping, design, and soft skills.
 Given the wide range of specialized skills required, it is more common to separate the two roles:

-- UX Researcher – focused on understanding the user (their needs, demographics, etc) and the market to inform product development.
-The UX researcher conducts market research, surveys, product feedback, usability testing, and UI testing.
+- UX Researcher – focused on understanding the user (their needs, demographics, etc.) and the market to inform product development.
+The UX researcher conducts market research, surveys, product feedback, usability, and UI testing.